thacherT1D/4rsam/Misc/Linting.md

 ## What's linting?

 **Linting** is the process of running a program that analyzes the code of another program for potential errors.
-The word "linting" comes the `lint` Unix utility which flags suspicious usage of coding constructs in C language code.
-For example, unreachable statements, variables declared but not used, functions whose returns values are not used, etc. For C developers, linting their code is important because suspicious coding constructs are likely to produce bugs when their program is run on different hardware or operating systems.
+The word "linting" comes from the `lint` Unix utility which flags suspicious usage of coding constructs in C language code.
+For example, unreachable statements, variables declared but not used, functions whose return values are not used, etc. For C developers, linting their code is important because suspicious coding constructs are likely to produce bugs when their program is run on different hardware or operating systems.

 A **linter** is any tool that flags suspicious usage of coding constructs, debugs code for common syntax errors, or highlights code that doesn't adhere to certain style guidelines.
-There are a many JavaScript linters like JSHint, JSLint, JSCS, and ESLint.
+There are many JavaScript linters like JSHint, JSLint, JSCS, and ESLint.
 In this course, we'll introduce you to [ESLint][eslint], a flexible, free, and open source JavaScript linter.
-Created by Nicholas C. Zakas in June 2013, ESLint has quickly become the de facto JavaScript linter because of it's ability to lint ES6 code.
+Created by Nicholas C. Zakas in June 2013, ESLint has quickly become the de facto JavaScript linter because of its ability to lint ES6 code.

 ### Exercise